Top

 Anyone who is 18 years or older and who is of sound mind may make a valid will.
 In most cases, a will disposes of the creator’s (testator’s) real and personal property.
 Some might use a Missouri will to donate all or part of their body to any college, university, licensed hospital, or state anatomical board.

 To finalize a will in Missouri, you must sign the document in front of 2 witnesses, and the witnesses must sign the will in front of you.
-Note that your will should be signed by disinterested persons who don't stand to inherit anything from you.
+Note that your will should be signed by disinterested persons who do not stand to inherit anything from you.

 It is not a requirement to notarize a will in Missouri, but doing so makes the will “self-proving,” which can help speed up the probate process because the court will not need to contact the witnesses of the will.
 To make a will self-proving, you and your witnesses merely need to go to the notary and sign an affidavit that proves who you are and that each of you knew you were signing the will.